-- 1. Target Group Representation: the degree to which the project and organisation involves and represents the Voice target groups. - 2.
-Innovation and scalability: The degree to which an idea is new, given the context, and lead to the empowerment and amplification of one or more Voice target group(s).
-Includes an analysis of the applicants' capacity to implement, scale up and sustain.
+- 1. Right Holder Group Representation: the degree to which the project and organisation involves and represents the right holders of Voice. - 2.
+Innovation and scalability: The degree to which an idea is new, given the context, and leads to the empowerment and amplification of one or more right holders of Voice target; Includes an analysis of the applicants' capacity to implement, scale up and sustain.